The beginning of a new year is always a good time for new starts, looking at what can be improved, changed or added to, in all aspects of life.

 If you want to make a first step in the right direction, then start with a more eco-friendly label.
 Why not consider using paper products that are FSC (Forest Stewardship Council) certified, which will tell your customers your label is made from responsible sources, in short that you care.
-In order to make your labels fully bio-degradable there is now an option to use a waterproof polymer material (PLA) made from renewable sources such as sugar cane or corn.
+In order to make your labels fully bio-degradable there is now an option to use a waterproof polymer materials (PLA) made from.

 In terms of design, 2019 looks like it may be a year of contrasts.
 One current design theme that looks set to continue is the minimalist look – clear, clean packaging and simple labelling, lots of white space and little clutter.
 Often showing the product through transparent containers.
 Less is more.

 A variation this theme is bold, simple use of one strong colour and minimal text.

 The other extreme of this is the bright, bold and colourful, busy designs that jump off the shelf.
 Geometric designs, 2D, vintage and illustrations along with colour gradients that have grown in popularity through 2018.